optakt/optakt.github.io/content/flare/consensus.md

 An honest node includes all transactions received from clients as entries into a block it emits.
 Also, all honest nodes receive and checks for validity all blocks they directly or indirectly reference in their created blocks.
 This means that an honest node receives and stores locally a copy of the full DAG record, starting from the genesis vertex until the last block it emits.
-And if an honest node emits a block, all honest nodes will eventually receive and consider valid (after validating) this block as well as all blocks that it references directly or indirectly in its content entries.
+And if an honest node emits a block, all honest nodes eventually receive and consider it valid (after validating) as well as all blocks that it references directly or indirectly in its content entries.

 A dishonest node may contradict itself and send two distinct blocks for the same position in the chain or not send a block for a position for some time or ever.
 All honest nodes reference all valid blocks in their own blocks, including contradictory ones, and proceed with the next phase of the protocol called "interpretation".